Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Introduction

 \begin{ques*} For a contact form $a$ with an adapted Riemannian metric, is the next order term of the spectral flow function ${\rm sf}_a(\mathcal{D},r)$ of order $\mathcal{O}(r)$ as $r\to\infty$? \end{ques*}

 The construction of Dirac operators requires a Riemannian metric.
 We always choose an adapted metric to make it easier to compare the spectral flow function.
-On a contact $3$-manifold, an \emph{adapted Riemannian metric} is a metric such that $|a|=1$ and $\dd a = 2*a$.
-The existence of such metric is proved by \cite{ref_CH}.
+On a contact $3$-manifold, an \emph{adapted Riemannian metric} is a metric such that $|a|=1$ and $\dd a = 2*\!a$, where $*$ is the Hodge star operator.
+The existence of such a metric is proved by \cite{ref_CH}.
 In this paper, we give an affirmative answer to the question in following situation:

 \begin{main_thm}[Theorem \ref{thm_sf_main_00}] Suppose that the monodromy of an open book decomposition is the product of Dehn twists along disjoint circles, and $a$ is the associated Thurston--Winkelnkemper contact form.
-Then, with certain adapted metric, the next order term of the spectral flow function of the canonical Dirac operator $\mathcal{D}$ is of order $\mathcal{O}(r)$.
+Then, with a certain adapted metric, the next order term of the spectral flow function of the canonical Dirac operator $\mathcal{D}$ is of order $\mathcal{O}(r)$.
 Namely, there exists a constant $c$ such that

 for all $r\geq1$. \end{main_thm}